dmambelli/dmambelli.github.io/index.md

 ## About me

-I am a second-year Ph.D.
+I am a third-year Ph.D.
 Student at the Sequential Decision Making Group at **Delft University of Technology** under the joint supervision of [Prof. Frans Oliehoek](https://scholar.google.com/citations?hl=it&user=rSNBJJIAAAAJ) and [Prof. Matthijs Spaan](https://scholar.google.com/citations?hl=it&user=twSIZSEAAAAJ).
 I am also a member of the [Mercury Machine Learning Lab](https://icai.ai/mercury-machine-learning-lab/), through which I am affiliated with **Booking.com** where I am a Machine Learning Scientist II, and I work under the supervision of Dr. Onno Zoeter.

 I have obtained my MSc in Robotics, Systems, and Control from **ETH Zurich** (2021) with [Prof. Emilio Frazzoli](https://scholar.google.com/citations?user=8JGG3KcAAAAJ&hl=it&oi=ao) as tutor, and previously I graduated with a double degree in Automation Engineering from the **University of Bologna** (2018) and **Tongji University** (2019).
 During my Master's degree, I have also spent time at the Empirical Inference Department of **Max Planck Institute for Intelligent Systems** (Tübingen) where I worked with [Frederik Träuble](https://scholar.google.com/citations?user=oc2OOyMAAAAJ&hl=it&oi=ao) under the supervision of [Prof. Bernhard Schölkopf](https://scholar.google.com/citations?user=DZ-fHPgAAAAJ&hl=it), [Prof. Stefan Bauer](https://scholar.google.com/citations?user=O-oICE8AAAAJ&hl=it) and [Dr. Francesco Locatello](https://scholar.google.com/citations?user=wQanfTIAAAAJ&hl=it), and at **Amazon** (Berlin) where I worked with [Dr. Sebastian Höfer](https://scholar.google.com/citations?hl=it&user=srCW5e4AAAAJ).

 My research interests are causality and sequential decision-making.
-My current area of research is counterfactual learning, where I am focusing on off-policy reinforcement learning.
+My current area of research is counterfactual learning, where I am focusing on the theory of off-policy reinforcement learning.

 ## Publications
 - **When Do Off-Policy and On-Policy Policy Gradient Methods Align?**